cybersokari/allure-report-deployer/README.md

 ---

 #### Q5: What happens if I don’t set WEBSITE_ID?
-- **A**: If WEBSITE_ID is not set, reports will not be deployed to Firebase.
-You must provide a unique identifier for the hosted site.
+- **A**: If WEBSITE_ID is not set, Allure reports will not be generated, only your result files will be backed up to Storage.
+You must provide an identifier for the hosted site.

 ---

 #### Q6: How do I configure Slack notifications?
 - **A**: Set the following environment variables:
-  - `SLACK_TOKEN`: Your Slack Bot token.
+  - `SLACK_TOKEN`: Your Slack Bot's token.
   - `SLACK_CHANNEL_ID`: The ID of the channel where you want to send notifications.
   - Test the bot by sending a manual message before integrating with the container.